Position

 - Maintain the bed with annual mulching and weed removal for long-term productivity

-With the right care, Asparagus Gijnlim F1 will reward you with fresh, delicious spears every spring for years to come.
+With the proper care, Asparagus Gijnlim F1 will reward you with fresh, delicious spears every spring for years to come.